Hansaanuradha93/E-Customs/README.md

 ## Getting Started

-This app only uses bunch of Firebase libraries.
+This app uses bunch of Firebase libraries and Stripe for payment integration.
 It will be easy to get started.

 ### Installing